thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Prepare for starting up ThoughtSpot

-_Prerequisite_: To log into the VM, you need the private key that is available in the image.
+_Prerequisite_: To log in to the VM, you need the private key that is available in the image.
 You can obtain this from your ThoughtSpot contact.

 1. Obtain the VM’s public and private IP addresses.